 My friend lost to this way of thinking.
 He believed in his lies more than he believed in himself.
 He simply could not step away from this.
 So, he decided to step out.

 Safe to say the classrooms I walk into will never uproar with a sarcastic laughter like it did when I was a child.
 Safe to say no one will ever make fun of me for stuttering when I read.

-No one is ever going to bully me again and yet, I wholeheartedly understand the emotional flinches and the worries of shame or exploited humiliation.
+No one is ever going to bully me again yet I wholeheartedly understand the worries of shame or exploited humiliation.
 What I mean is, I understand the emotional flinch.